CDN Films at TIFF 2020 – Take 2

 Friday – Sept.
 18 – 9:00 pm ET– TIFF Bell Lightbox

 Screening in TIFF’s Next Wave programme, Emma Seligman is writer-director behind Shiva Baby, a 77-minute Canada-U.S. copro.
 Described as a “caustically affectionate comedy,” the focus is on a character named Danielle (played by Rachel Sennott) who is a serial liar.
 At a shiva hosted by her parents, a seemingly endless list of embarrassments occur when various people attend.
-These include a much older man she has been seeing, the arrival of an ex, and others.
-Seligman is a New York-based Canadian filmmaker and graduate of NYU’s Undergraduate Film & Television program.
+These include a Sugar Daddy she has been seeing and his wife, the arrival of an ex-girlfriend, and others.
+Seligman is a New York-based Toronto-born filmmaker and graduate of NYU’s Undergraduate Film & Television program.
 This is her debut feature.

 Thursday – Sept.
 10 – 6:00 pm – Bell Digital Cinema